Etsy: Operations

 Etsy is used by individuals as a part-time business and as a marketplace for handmade, vintage, or recycled goods, in addition to items that differ from mass-produced products.
 Many items on Etsy are handmade, vintage, or craft supplies.
 Product listings often include multiple photographs, and sellers can add up to 13 tags to their products to improve searchability.
 Buyers can choose to search for items available locally.
 Etsy staffers publish lists of featured items.

 Most sellers are women, who tend to be college-educated and in their twenties and thirties.
 Individual Etsy sellers decide which payment options to offer buyers; these options may include credit card, cheque, money order, PayPal, bank transfer, and Etsy gift card.

 Etsy sellers range from hobbyists to professional artists who use the site to make a living.
 According to artists who have developed their Etsy stores into their primary jobs, scaling up production of handmade items can require more than full-time work, especially during the holiday shopping season.

 Etsy's main office is in Dumbo, Brooklyn, and it has hosted open crafting classes in the "Etsy Labs".
 The site's technology, customer support, marketing, PR, business, and communications teams operate out of this office.
 Etsy Labs has a workspace that provides equipment and donated materials, where members gather to make items, take and teach workshops, and attend special events.
 Etsy also has an office in Berlin.
 In April 2012 Etsy announced that it was taking steps to hire more women engineers to improve the gender balance of its team, as a website with majority women users but few women engineers.
-By 2019, 30 percent of Etsy's engineers identified as "women or non-binary", and over 30 percent were people of color.
+By 2019, 30 percent of Etsy's engineers identified as "women or non-binary", and more than 30 percent were people of color.

 Etsy was one of the main members of the Handmade Consortium, a 2007 effort to encourage buying handmade holiday gifts.
 Etsy has partnered with the retail chain West Elm to sell some Etsy products in its stores.
 In December 2012, Etsy opened a temporary holiday storefront in SoHo, New York City.
 In 2019 the UK's first Etsy store was opened in Didcot, Oxfordshire.
-The store features over 50 local makers & small businesses and an eco refill station, selling packaging free groceries including dry foods, toiletries, and cleaning products.
+The store features more than 50 local makers & small businesses and an eco refill station, selling packaging free groceries including dry foods, toiletries, and cleaning products.